My Background & Training

 I have personal experience of growing up in an alcoholic home and also of the impact of having an older sibling with learning and behavioural difficulties.
 Discovering therapy was the turning point for me, from a life that at times had felt scary and confusing, to being able to trust the world, my ability to make choices, and to feel connected, alongside the normal challenges of life.
 I have deepened my understanding of the causes, impact and challenges of different types of trauma through the trainings that I have chosen to undertake.
 Therapists who are ‘wounded healers’ often have a hard-earned but reassuring quality of recognition and empathy, and I believe I bring this to my clients.

 It has been important for me, having grown up in a society that offered me some unhelpful expectations of what it is to be a woman, to learn to explore ways of being that give me a sense of agency, self-respect, purpose and fun.
 This has helped me to understand how some of the stereotypes for men are equally as restrictive for them, and I see gender as a subjective experience for all.
-As Simone de Beauvoir famously stated, “One is not born, but rather becomes, a woman” in 1949.
-This is a challenge to traditional views that is still sadly relevant today and highlights the different ways in which people (and members of the non-human world) still become positioned as ‘Other’ in relation to what is considered ‘Normal’, in order to be controlled and regulated.

 “Each time you stand up for yourself, without knowing it possibly, you stand up for all people like you.”